Edna Boykin Cultural Center, 108 Nash Street NE, Wilson NC 27893

 Click here for a list of events currently scheduled in the Edna Boykin Cultural Center

 A Walk Down Memory Lane

 Dr. Leland Grady had a vision.
 He created an opera house for the people of Wilson from his two-story Nash Street office building.
-While there were other theatres downtown, when the Wilson Theatre opened in fall 1919, it was the downtown showpiece for the citizens of Wilson.
-The theatre featured a beautiful palladium exterior, plush seats, brass railings and an elaborately detailed gold-painted plaster interior.
+While there were other theaters downtown, when the Wilson Theatre opened in fall 1919, it was the downtown showpiece for the citizens of Wilson.
+The theater featured a beautiful palladium exterior, plush seats, brass railings and an elaborately detailed gold-painted plaster interior.
 It was truly a sight to behold.

-On nights when there were no live performances, the theatre was in demand for silent movies.
-Talkies didn't make an appearance until several years later, around 1930, but a piano played in sync with the action on the screen and kept the 800-seat audience on the edges of their seats.
-Like most of America, Wilson flocked to movie theatres, and the Wilson Theatre was no exception.
-It was a busy place through the war years of the 1940’s and into the 1960's as Wilsonians lined Nash Street to see their favorite stars of stage and screen.
-Wilsonians may recall with nostalgia donating bottle caps or soup labels as admission for seeing a movie, as the theatre was home to silver screen stars including Ava Gardner and Cary Grant, 3D movies and Saturday morning cartoons, serials and newsreels.
-By the early 1970's, the Wilson Theatre showed X-rated films.
-Although met with much disapproval, the scandalous films played there for several years.
+On nights when there were no live performances, the theater was in demand for silent movies.
+Talkies didn't make an appearance until several years later, around 1930, but a piano played in sync with the action on the screen and kept the audience on the edge of their seats.
+Like most of America, Wilson flocked to movie theaters, and the Wilson Theatre was no exception.
+It was a busy place through the war years of the 1940s and into the 1960s as Wilsonians lined Nash Street to see their favorite stars of stage and screen.
+Wilsonians may recall with nostalgia donating bottle caps or soup labels as admission for seeing a movie, as the theater was home to silver screen stars including Ava Gardner and Cary Grant, 3D movies and Saturday morning cartoons, serials and newsreels.
+By the early 1970s, the Wilson Theatre showed X-rated films.
+Although this met with much community disapproval, the scandalous films played there for several years.